Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Cultures/Tertens_Vaerdena/[Culture].md

 Tertens multidisciplinary skills can be seen in their army maintaining both magic and technology to win over enemies.
-And tertens fighting is truly a sight to behold - aside of big army, they tend to support themselves with mages enchanting their projectiles, and huge walking undead turtles with harpoon turrets.
+And tertens fighting is truly a sight to behold - aside of big army, they tend to support themselves with stheyr riders, flying necromants, and huge walking undead turtles with harpoon turrets mounted on them (with mages enchanting their projectiles to be even more destructive).
 That's why baedoorians entering the desert were terrified by sole look at their civilisation and decided to not progress further south.